 Gift #8: a map to all of the parks in your County

-A great way for you to be able to bond with your children and enjoy free time with them at little to no cost involves going through the County parks in your area.
-I am not telling you that you need to become an avid outdoors person but I am telling you that enjoying time outside with your kids is typically very memorable.
-If you have concerns about losing your bond with your children why not take this opportunity to develop a new interest with them or to pursue hobbies that you already shared.
+A great way for you to bond with your children and enjoy free time with them at little to no cost involves going through the County parks in your area.
+I am not telling you that you need to become an avid outdoors person, but I am telling you that enjoying time outside with your kids is typically very memorable.
+If you have concerns about losing your bond with your children, why not take this opportunity to develop a new interest with them or to pursue hobbies that you already shared.

 Gift #9 and gift number 10: thank you cards and stamps

-My last two gift recommendations are a tandem item.
-Without a doubt, if you expect to make it out of your divorce case in one piece you will need to rely upon the help of others.
+My last two gift recommendations are tandem items.
+Without a doubt, if you expect to make it out of your divorce case in one piece, you will need to rely upon the help of others.
 This could be your attorney, your family, your friends, or even extended family members.
-What's your divorce case comes to an end I would recommend acknowledging the efforts of these folks to help you and your family make it through the difficulties and trials of your case.
+What's your divorce case comes to an end, I would recommend acknowledging the efforts of these folks to help you and your family make it through the difficulties and trials of your case.
 I'm not telling you that you necessarily have to spend a great deal of time more money on these folks.
-Simply acknowledging them with a nice thank you card could go a long way.
+Simply acknowledging them with a nice thank you, your card could go a long way.

-You may be surprised at how much simply pointing out the good deeds of another person can be towards helping him or her understands the full impact of their selfless actions.
-Even if you are just talking about an old friend who heard about your divorce and stopped by to say hello one day that single action may have made a tremendous difference free of both in the short and long terms.
-This is not to say that these folks went out of their way to be kind to be acknowledged for their kindness, but one good deed deserves another.
-Take the time to encourage others to continue to be kind and you will find yourself living in a better world before it is all said and done.
+You may be surprised at how much simply pointing out the good deeds of another person can be towards helping him, or she understands the full impact of their selfless actions even if you are talking about an old friend who heard about your divorce and stopped by to say hello one day, that single action may have made a tremendous difference free of both in the short and long terms.
+This is not to say that these folks went out of their way to be kind and acknowledged for their kindness, but one good deed deserves another.
+Take the time to encourage others to continue to be kind, and you will find yourself living in a better world before it is all said and done.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations can go a long way towards helping you and your family understand better how your circumstances may change with the filing of a divorce or child custody case.
+These consultations can go a long way towards helping you and your family better understand how your circumstances may change with filing a divorce or child custody case.

 Thank you for stopping by our blog today.
-We have original content going up on our website every day that relates to the world of child custody, divorce, adoption, Community property, and estate planning. we take a great deal of pride and being able to serve our community and hope that you will stop by again and again in the future.
+We have original content going up on our website every day that relates to the world of child custody, divorce, adoption, Community property, and estate planning.
+We take a great deal of pride and serve our community and hope that you will stop by again and again in the future.